 David joined Watsi on January 20th, 2019.
-One year ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-David's most recent donation supported Yasir, a two-year-old boy from Tanzania, to fund corrective surgery for his legs so he can walk and play.
+7 other people also joined Watsi on that day!
+David's most recent donation supported Edmond, an eight-year-old boy from Kenya, to fund fracture repair surgery so he can use his left arm.

 David has funded healthcare for 27 patients in 6 countries.